Updated Interim Implementing Instructions - USMCA

 UPDATED 12th May

-- The U.S. – Mexico – Canada Agreement (USMCA) is a trade agreement between the three named countries.
+- What is USMCA?
+The U.S. – Mexico – Canada Agreement (USMCA) is a trade agreement between the three named countries.
 When implemented, it will replace the North American Free Trade Agreement (NAFTA).

 - The USMCA will enter into force on July 1, 2020, per the U.S. Trade Representative.